 Be nice.
 Or else.

-building Voyager Joined about 4 years ago via an invitation from Allan G. Taurean has invited alec s, Nicole Francesca Pagliaro, Eric Boyer, Dominik Martin, Josh Green and 5 others, Liang Shi, Bjoern Zinssmeister, Day Jimenez, Timothy L., James Bruno
+Design @ Voyager Studio Joined almost 5 years ago via an invitation from Allan G. Taurean has invited alec s, Nicole Francesca Pagliaro, Eric Boyer, Dominik Martin, Josh Green and 5 others, Liang Shi, Bjoern Zinssmeister, Day Jimenez, Timothy L., James Bruno

 This is really good when you want to create a class that overrides most specificity.
 I use it to apply a blanket screen-reader-only class.

 CSS still treats this as having an ID even though you're technically saying it doesn't have an ID, so it will override any class declaration regardless of its placement in your CSS document.
 The only thing that could override it would be another ID or an inline style.

 I know it's petty but I can't seem to read this as anything other than "En Oh" = "NO".